williamtroup/Heat.js/RECENT_CHANGES.md

 - BREAKING: Renamed "colorRanges.statisticsCssClassName" to "colorRanges.colorRangeCssClassName".

 #### **Binding Options - New / Updates:**
-- Added a new binding option called "showSideMenu", which states if the side menu is shown (defaults to true).
 - Added a new binding option called "allowMultipleFileImports", which states if multiple file imports are enabled (defaults to true).
 - Added a new binding option called "percentageDecimalPoints", which states the number of decimal points to show for percentages (defaults to 2).
 - Added a new binding option called "chartsAnimationDelay", which states the milliseconds to wait before applying a grow animation to each chart line (for all views, defaults to 50.
 Set to zero to turn it off).